nus-cs2103-AY2425S1/ip/docs/README.md

 ### Unmark a completed task
 Unmark a finished task as undone.
 Format of input: `unmark [task ID]`
+* `unmark` is case-sensitive
+* an out-of-bound error message will be prompted if the task ID is out of range
+* an error will be prompted from the chatbot if the task ID is not a number

 ### Add tag to a task
 Add a tag to any task.